RenderKit/embree/doc/src/api/RTC_GEOMETRY_TYPE_CURVE.md

 constructing hair strands in this basis, the end-point can be shared with the start of the next line segment.

+For the linear basis the user has to additionally provide a flags buffer of type `RTC_BUFFER_TYPE_FLAGS` which contains bytes that encode if the left neighbor segment (`RTC_CURVE_FLAG_NEIGHBOR_LEFT` flag) and/or right neighbor segment (`RTC_CURVE_FLAG_NEIGHBOR_RIGHT` flags) exist (see [RTCCurveFlags]).

+A left neighbor segment is assumed to end at the start vertex of the current segement, and to start at the previous vertex in the vertex buffer.
+Similarly, the right neighbor segment is assumed to start at the end vertex of the current segment, and to end at the next vertex in the vertex buffer.

+Only when the left and right bits are properly specified the current segment can properly attach to the left and/or right neighbor, otherwise the touching area may not get rendererd properly.

 ##### Bézier Basis

 For the cubic Bézier basis the indices point to the first of 4